TREASURIES-U.S. yields edge up on ADP jobs data, stock gains

 * Stocks rise as Republicans take control of U.S. Senate

-* Chinese, European data disappoint, eyes on ECB meeting (Updates with late market action)
+* Chinese, European data disappoint, eyes on ECB meeting (Updates action after ISM services data, adds fresh quote)

 By Richard Leong

-NEW YORK, Nov 5 U.S. Treasury debt yields inched higher on Wednesday as payroll processor ADP reported solid U.S. private-sector job growth in October and gains in U.S. stock prices reduced the safe-haven appeal of government debt.
+NEW YORK, Nov 5 U.S. Treasury debt yields rose on Wednesday as payroll processor ADP reported solid U.S. private-sector job growth in October and mild gains in U.S. stock prices reduced the safe-haven appeal of government debt.

-Benchmark yields briefly made a run toward 3-1/2 week highs set earlier this week as Wall Street gained partly on news that Republicans took control of the U.S. Senate after Tuesday's elections.
+Benchmark yields approached the 3-1/2 week highs set earlier this week as Wall Street opened higher partly on news that Republicans took control of the U.S. Senate after Tuesday's elections.
 The Republican victories bolstered bets on a push for federal legislations friendly to energy and other sectors in the coming year.

 The outlook on the U.S. economy improved somewhat after ADP said U.S. companies hired 230,000 workers last month, the most since June.